 You can get paid for CPT employment.

-Students will need to submit paperwork for an updated I-20 w/CPT approval directly to the SU Slutzker Center for International Services.
-The Slutzker Center will then obtain approval from USCIS.
+Students will need to submit paperwork for an updated I-20 w/CPT approval directly with the The Center for International Services.
+The Center for International Services will then obtain approval from USCIS.